andreawynn/andrea-old-website/project-pages/spectral_graph_theory.md

 ### Independent Research Project (Advisor: Dr. Tracy Weyand)
 *Ongoing; Started August 2020*

-**This project is still in progress.
-This page will be regularly updated.**

 ### Motivation for Research
 In recent years, graphene has gained significant popularity as a building material and energy storage medium with a wide variety of applications.
 One of graphene’s most unique properties is its conductivity, which is enhanced by mass-less fermions that enable loss-less electron transfer across a graphene sheet.